Back to school Content Strategy

 If you don’t have a back-to-school strategy, you’re missing out on a share of a potential $82.8 billion in shopping to send kids back to school and young adults off to college.

-That’s how much the National Retail Federation estimated U.S. shoppers would drop on clothing, books, electronics, classroom supplies, shoes, athletic gear and more in 2018.
+That’s how much the National Retail Federation estimated U.S. shoppers drop on clothing, books, electronics, classroom supplies, shoes, athletic gear and more.
 No wonder Back to School/Back to College is the second-biggest retail event behind the year-end holiday shopping season.

 Even if your brand doesn’t have an obvious back-to-school connection, the sheer spending volume should tempt you to test a campaign.
 Many of your customers will have school shopping at the forefront of their attention or in the back of their minds, so anything that helps them check off their lists faster and with less hassle should grab their attention.